Head of Online Medical Content

 Additionally, if you are a resident of England, Scotland, or Wales and are either registered as deaf with your local authority or use hearing aids, you are eligible for a Disabled Person's Railcard.
 The cost of this card is £20 for one year or £54 for three years.
 The card offers a third-off discount on most adult rail fares for travel on the National Rail network in Great Britain.

 It will also allow you to save money for a friend or family member, as, if they are travelling with you, they can also get a third off their rail fare.
-To prove you qualify for a Disabled Persons’ Railcard, you’ll need to show evidence that you are registered as deaf or use a hearing aid, this can include:
+To prove you qualify for a Disabled Persons’ Railcard, you’ll need to show evidence that you are registered as deaf or use a hearing aid, which can include:

 Protecting your hearing aids on holiday, especially in new environments with sand or higher levels of humidity, is essential to keep them safe and ensure they continue to function.
-Prepare for all weather and situations whether it is wind and rain on the deck of a cruise ship or trekking in humid rainforests.

 Here are some tips to safeguard your hearing aids while travelling abroad and in the UK: